blissjaspis/education/private-docker-registry.md

     ```

 5.  **Use Certbot to get a Let's Encrypt Certificate:**
     Install Certbot and get a certificate.
-We use the `--standalone` mode on a temporary server.
-Make sure port 80 is not in use.
-Run this for both subdomains.
+You will need to do this for all the domains you are hosting.
     ```bash
     sudo certbot certonly --standalone -d registry.your-domain.com
     sudo certbot certonly --standalone -d komodo.your-domain.com
+    sudo certbot certonly --standalone -d your-website-1.com
+    # ... and so on for your other websites
     ```
     This will create certificates in `/etc/letsencrypt/live/`.